vinh123456789/EzHomeLab/docs/install-os.md

 Leave the password blank and log in to OpenWRT via the web interface, which is called `LuCI`.
 Don't forget to change the default password in `System > Router Password` and enable `SSH` in `System > SSH Access`.

+---

 ### Set Gateway and DNS

-If your OpenWRT devices is behind ISP router like me, you need to set gateway IP and DNS (you can remove DNS after Adguard Home was setup) to allowed your devices access internet.
+If your OpenWRT device is behind an ISP router like mine, you need to set the gateway IP and DNS (you can remove the DNS after AdGuard Home is set up) to allow your device to access the internet.

 You can do this by go to `Network > Interfaces`, click `Edit` in the `lan`.

+---

 ### Disable DHCPv6